Enable AWH periodicity for pull-geometry=direction

 Digging the source code shows that function get_pull_coord_period() deduces periodicity for direction-periodic geometry:

 if (pcrd_params->eGeom == epullgDIRPBC)...

 However, direction-periodic is now forbidden for awh, so this code is dead and will never be called.

-#3 Updated by Semen Yesylevskyy 2 months ago
+#3 Updated by Semen Yesylevskyy over 1 year ago

 Ok, but what about the question itself - how can the user define the periodic awh coordinate, say, across the simulated membrane?
 When doing umbrella sampling this is done by -cycl flag to gmx wham, but it is completely obscure how to achieve the same with awh.